-We illustrate generating adversarial driving scenarios with the proposed game-theoretic guidance in various scenes in \autoref{fig: safety_critic1}, where the proposed game-theoretic guidance can generate highly interactive maneuvers on both traffic merge and lane change scenarios.
-In contrast to previous works \citep{rempe2022generating, chang2023controllable, zhang2023cat}, which primarily sample adversarial behaviors based on fixed trajectories of the pursued vehicle, our approach proactively optimizes the actions of both the purser and evader.
+We illustrate the generation of adversarial driving scenarios with the proposed game-theoretic guidance in various scenes in \cref{fig: safety_critic1}, where the proposed guidance can generate highly interactive maneuvers in both traffic merge and lane change scenarios.
+In contrast to previous works \cite{rempe2022generating, chang2023controllable, zhang2023cat}, which primarily sample adversarial behaviors based on fixed trajectories of the pursued vehicle, our approach proactively optimizes the actions of both the pursuer and evader.
 This results in highly interactive scenarios, enriching the realism of adversarial encounters.
 Our proposed method facilitates the generation of highly realistic scenarios, especially with regard to adversarial behavior, by ensuring that they are proportionately challenging and reactive to the maneuvers of the ego vehicle.
 This strategy overcomes the shortcomings of previous methods, which tend to generate unrealistically aggressive adversarial strategies.